rossbruniges/accessibility-bootcamp/outline.md

   * downloading of assets
   * is it easy to read things (custom font lols)

+## Doing accessibility

+### Testing accessibility

+What is the best way to discover if a website is inaccessible or not?

+* testing tools
+  * tenon
+  * browser extensions
+  * OS screen readers
+* web accessibility !== a tick box exercise
+* user sessions with real users
+* audits from accessibility experts

 ### How can I make the web accessible?

 * use simple and native HTML where-ever possible
+* stick to existing behaviour and usage standards
+  * links all being the same colour
+  * form elements acting like form elements
+  * browser functionality
 * wai-aria
   * but remember the first rule of aria is see if you can't just use HTML
 * CSS